yoctoproject/poky/documentation/ref-manual/variables.rst

       :ref:`kernel-yocto <ref-classes-kernel-yocto>` class in
       ``meta/classes`` to see how the variable is used.

+   :term:`EXTERNAL_KERNEL_DEVICETREE`
+      When inheriting :ref:`ref-classes-kernel-fitimage` and a
+      :term:`PREFERRED_PROVIDER` for ``virtual/dtb`` set to ``devicetree``, the variable :term:`EXTERNAL_KERNEL_DEVICETREE` can be used to specify a directory containing one or more compiled device tree or device tree overlays to use.

+      Using this variable is only useful when you are using a kernel recipe inheriting the :ref:`ref-classes-kernel` class, and which doesn't already set a local version.
+Therefore, setting this variable has no impact on ``linux-yocto`` kernels.

    :term:`EXTERNAL_TOOLCHAIN`
       When you intend to use an
       :ref:`external toolchain <dev-manual/external-toolchain:optionally using an external toolchain>`,